 If you are in a partnership, I always encourage your partner to participate in some of the sessions as their support during the healing process and in carrying out the homework is critical.
 Typically clients begin to see some improvement after six or seven sessions, although everyone is on their own time table.

+Sex Coaching can help you regain the enjoyment you get out of sex.
 Here's to having joyous, exhilarating, pain-free sex!

 Sex & Intimacy Coach, Best Selling Author and Your Guide To Healing Yourself With Sex, Awakening Your Pleasure and Living An Orgasmic Life